-Jurisdiction South Africa Legislation (or equivalent) JSE Listing Requirements - Section 7.F.8 KING IV Report on Corporate Covernance South Africa 2016 (King Code) (or equivalent) KING IV Report on Corporate Governance South Africa 2016 (King Code) International Integrated Reporting Framework (<ir> Framework)</ir> Are the disclosures mandatory?
+Jurisdiction South Africa Legislation (or equivalent) JSE Listing Requirements - Section 7.F.8 KING IV Report on Corporate Governance South Africa 2016 (King Code) International Integrated Reporting Framework ( <ir> Framework)</ir> Are the disclosures mandatory?
 Yes - Application of the King Code is now on an 'apply and explain' basis, previously it was 'apply or explain.'
 Are the disclosures subject to audit No